 Zucchini!
 I love them in every way.
-These extra cinnamon-y and vanilla zucchini muffins are top on my list of sweet zucchini recipes.
-If you have some extra garden zucchini here is an easy one bowl recipe for you!
+These extra cinnamon and vanilla zucchini muffins are top of my list of sweet zucchini recipes.
+If you have some extra garden zucchini, here is an easy one-bowl recipe!

 What makes the BEST Zucchini Muffins